Skip to main content

 How to Do the Perfect Thrift Day

+(Thrifting is one lane of the valley's retail — the full shopping guide covers the malls, downtown, and the outlets.)
 Start with volume: a morning hour at DI or the new Goodwill while energy is high and bins are freshly stocked.
 Head downtown for the vintage crawl — Thrifthood, Old Habits, Sad Boi, Voodoo, and Get Thrifty are the walkable spine — with lunch on Center Street in the middle.
 Finish with a booth-shop browse at Preloved or Indy Clover, and if it's a weekend, detour to Flashback Society for the western racks.

 Three ground rules.
 Saturday is prime time and Sunday is (almost) nothing — plan accordingly, with Goodwill as the Sunday exception.
 Follow the Instagrams — drops, pop-ups, and hour changes all happen there first.
 And go often, not long — thrift inventory is a river, not a lake, and in a valley where thousands of closets turn over every semester, the river runs fast.